 Arroz Caldo is a Filipino chicken rice porridge recipe, delicious yet so simple and easy to make.

-Depending on the region, some people use glutinous rice only or regular white rice or a combination of both just like this recipe.
+Depending on the region, some people use glutinous rice only, regular white rice, or a combination of both, just like this recipe.

-Also, it is a popular food when one is under the weather and not feeling well.
-Another quick light meal my mom prepared when we were sick, especially if we were puking, was lugaw, a plain rice porridge or congee with small amounts of milkfish (bangus) flakes.
+It's not just a comfort food but it's also a popular choice when feeling under the weather.
+Another simple yet comforting dish my mom used to prepare when we were sick was lugaw, a plain rice porridge or congee with small amounts of milkfish (bangus) flakes.

 When I make arroz caldo, it reminds me of Goto.
 It is another popular congee or rice porridge cooked similar to arroz caldo that uses honeycomb tripe.

-(2) If you prefer chicken breast, I suggest you use chicken broth instead of water and add a small amount of chicken flavor bouillon.
+- Use chicken thighs and legs for added flavor, as the bones enhance the dish.
+If using chicken breast, consider using chicken broth instead of water and adding a small amount of chicken flavor bouillon.

 Recipe